RenardDev/Detours/README.md

 # Detours::GetTEB
 * Contains information on the currently running thread.

+# Detours::LDR
+* Allows to unlink and link modules.

 # Detours::Codec
 * Allows to encode and decode text into different encodings.